alamerton/Neuroevolved-MLP-Weights/README.md

 ## Results

-The algorithm demonstrates effective performance in optimizing ANN weights.
+The algorithm demonstrates effective performance in optimising ANN weights.
 The final parameter settings produce a mean lowest fitness of 25.93% and a lowest validation fitness of 27.0% on the largest dataset.

 ## Comparison with Other Algorithms

-The report includes comparisons with other nature-inspired optimization algorithms:
+The report includes comparisons with other nature-inspired optimisation algorithms:

 - Cuckoo Search (CS)
 - Firefly Algorithm (FA)

-These comparisons provide insights into the strengths and weaknesses of different optimization approaches.
+These comparisons provide insights into the strengths and weaknesses of different optimisation approaches.

 ## Future Work